 Serovars A, B, Ba, and C: Trachoma is a serious eye disease endemic in Africa and Asia that is characterized by chronic conjunctivitis and can lead to blindness

-Serovars D-K: Genital tract infections
+Serovars D-K: Genital tract infections, neonatal infections

 Serovars L1-L3: Lymphogranuloma venereum (LGV), which correlates with genital ulcer disease in tropical countries

-Urogenital chlamydia infections are the most commonly reported bacterial infections in the U.S and the most common cause of sexually transmitted disease in the world.
+Urogenital chlamydia infections are the most commonly reported bacterial infections in the U.S and the most common cause of sexually transmitted infection in the world.
 The overall rate of urogenital infection amongst U.S. women is twice that among U.S. men, with a higher prevalence in women 15-24 years of age and a higher incidence in men between 20-24 years of age.

 Chlamydia is unique among bacteria, having an infectious cycle and two developmental forms.
 These include the infectious form called the elementary body (EB) and the reticulate body (RB).
 The EB is metabolically inactive and is taken up by host cells.
 Within the host cell, the EB will differentiate into the metabolically active RB.
 The RB will then use host energy sources and amino acids to replicate and form new EB which can then infect additional cells.
 The target cells of C. trachomatis are the squamocolumnar epithelial cells of the endocervix and upper genital tract in women, and the conjunctiva, urethra, and rectum in both men and women.